philmph/Log-istic/README.md

 ## About

-This project is used for providing various different logging methods since PowerShell does not offer this functinoality built in.
+This project is used for providing various different logging methods for PowerShell.
+The mopdule provided is opinionated and reflects my idea of how logging should look like.
+Changes might occur over time.

 ## Installation

+TODO: PSGallery publishing

 ## Usage

-Initialize a new `[Logistic]` class using `[Logistic]::new(TYPE, FORMAT, PATH)`.
+Initialize a new `[Logistic]` class using `[Logistic]::new(PATH, TYPE, FORMAT)`.
 The following options are available

+### Path

+Relative or fully qualified path to a leaf location (logfile).
+F.e. `'./logistic.log'`.

 ### Type

 - Outfile
 - StreamWriter
-- WindowsEventlog (not yet available)
-- SQL (not yet available)

 ### Format